nlohmann/json/doc/mkdocs/docs/api/basic_json/operator[].md

 ## Version history

 1. Added in version 1.0.0.
 2. Added in version 1.0.0.
 Overloads for `T* key` added in version 1.1.0.
+Template and overload for `std::string_view` added in version 3.10.0.
 3. Added in version 2.0.0.